Are NFTs Dead?

 Exploration of potential use cases beyond art and collectibles

-We can think of a use case in the realm of digital identity and ownership.
-NFTs can be used to represent unique digital identities, allowing for secure and verifiable ownership of digital assets such as domain names, social media handles, and even personal data.
+Although NFTs have garnered substantial attention in the art and collectibles realm, their potential extends beyond these sectors.
+One promising application lies in the domain of digital identity and ownership, where NFTs can serve as representations of unique digital identities, ensuring secure and verifiable ownership of digital assets like domain names, social media handles, and even personal data.

 Adoption of NFT technology in various industries